basitsk09/test/README.md

   useEffect(() => {
     const observer = new IntersectionObserver(
       ([entry]) => {
-        // If the component is intersecting the viewport, show the real input if (entry.isIntersecting) {
+        if (entry.isIntersecting) {
           setIsInView(true);
-          // Stop observing once it's visible
           observer.unobserve(entry.target);
         }
       },
       {
-        // Optional: Adjust rootMargin to load inputs slightly before they appear on screen
         rootMargin: '200px',
       }
     );